Pau Hana Endurance XL Review

 This payload capacity also applies to the paddler, so this board is also a great choice if you are on the big and tall side, as it can carry a substantially heavier person while still remaining stable than almost any other board we have seen to date.
 Unfortunately, we wouldn't really recommend this board if you are hoping to go SUPing with your pup.
 The nose of the board is a little on the convex side, leaving your furry friend struggling to find traction and their claws will most likely scratch up the board quite badly unless you add additional padding or other modifications.

-The Endurance XL struggled a little in our next metric, earning a 5 out of 10 for its mediocre maneuverability.
+The Endurance XL struggled a little in our next metric with its mediocre maneuverability.
 This metric accounts for 15% of the Pau Hana's final score and is primarily based on how easy it is to steer the board around obstacles and how quickly it could complete a U-turn.

 While this board's boat-like stature benefitted its performance in our first two metrics, it solidly hurt it in this group of tests.
 This SUP doesn't respond to leaning and shifting your weight to turn faster like the vast majority of other boards, requiring a much larger area and more paddle strokes to effectively execute a U-turn.
 In fact, we found ourselves forced into doing a three-point turn on more than one occasion in narrower channels.